cilantroxiao/SWAVE/README.md

 Together, COBRAWAP and our visualization tool form a comprehensive and accessible platform for cortical wave research, fostering interdisciplinary collaboration, knowledge sharing, and ultimately driving scientific progress in this field.

+# Installation/Set-up
+To run this tool, you'll need the following packages installed:

+- pandas
+- matplotlib
+- list etc.

+Talk about COBRAWAP HERE + HOW TOOL WILL BE INTEGRATED

 # How to run your code

-## run_script.py

-This Python script reads commands from an input text file and executes them.
-The input file is specified using the 'input_path' variable.
-Each line in the input file corresponds to a command that is executed by invoking Python scripts named "step1.py."
-After processing all commands, in other words when the CUMLATIVE tag is reached (representing the final line) the script runs "step2.py" with the last command from the input file.

 ## input.txt

 The input text file contains a series of command lines.
-Each command line specifies the execution of Python scripts with certain arguments.
-The flags are as follows:
+Each command line flag specifies the execution of different fucntions with certain arguments.
+Please refer to the documentation

-  * --norm: Specifies normalization of data.
-  * --out 'directory'/'folder': Specifies the output directory or folder.
-  * --avg: Specifies average after data has been processed.
-  * --v: Specifies violin plot of velocities.
-  * --n 'num': Specifies number of Mice
-  * --p: Specifies planarity
-  * --num: Specifies number of waves.
-  * --f: Specifies input

 Here's an example below of how your input.txt should look:
 Format should be "Filename:wave_ids" or "Directory:wave_ids".
 If you want all wave_ids analyzed then just include the "filename".